bleader/LDPump/pages/1_quick_start.md

   * grippy: once you'll know how to pump and get the movement right, you'll apply quite some force on the side of your back wheels, better have something that grip enough
-  * soft: for grip, and for confort once you start doing "longer" run, but that's when you get the basics down
+  * soft: for grip, and for comfort once you start doing "longer" run, but that's when you get the basics down
 - Footstop
   * Not mandatory, but the pumping movement will likely get you sliding